geolonia/shootbot/README.md

 # shootbot

-Get screenshots from the specfic URL for multiple viewports.
+It takes screenshots from the specfic URL for multiple viewports.

 ## Usage